Table of Contents

 2 Days in Dubai: Desert Safari Day Tour

-Day two of your Dubai trip is jam-packed with adventure with your desert safari kicking off late afternoon (3 pm) through to sunset.
+If you have time to explore Dubai in 2 days, your second day is jam-packed with adventure with your desert safari kicking off late afternoon (3 pm) through to sunset.

 There are four options for the morning of your second day in Dubai.